“Master operator” means a certified operator who has met the requirements under s. NR 114.18 (2)

 Initial licensure; applicant requirements.

-Applicants for licensure shall meet the following requirements:
+Applicants for licensure shall meet all of the following requirements:

 Every business, before engaging in servicing in this state, shall submit an application on forms prepared by the department.
+The application shall clearly denote the owner and legal entity applying for the business license.
 The application shall designate an operator-in-charge for the business in accordance with ch.
 NR 114

 shall accompany each application.